 Have your partner experiment with different massage techniques, such as stroking, pressing, and rubbing the prostate.
 Firm pressure tends to be better than light strokes, but always communicate.
 If you’d like, ask your partner to use their other hand, a vibrator, or their mouth on your penis or testicles as they massage your prostate.
 But don’t worry if you don’t want anything else stimulated, or if you don’t have an erection.
 That’s also fine!

 If this is your first time being penetrated anally, a finger or two may be more than enough.
-Also, while some men find prostate play to be an incredible rush the first time they try it, remember that you may not have such a strong reaction immediately.
+Also, while some folks with penises find prostate play to be an incredible rush the first time they try it, remember that you may not have such a strong reaction immediately.
 It is completely normal for anal penetration to feel more odd than pleasurable if you are new to it.
 Your body may just need time interpret the sensation as erotic.
 The important thing is to continue experimenting and playing, getting comfortable with the sensation, and learning what does it for you.

 Further exploration and learning